 Why trade with the Netherlands?

-Dutch agricultural exports to the United States totaled nearly $2.4 billion in 2010.
+Dutch agricultural exports to the United States totaled $2.3 billion in 2012.
 Many of our well-known products land on kitchen tables of American families every day.
 Americans especially like our cheese, fresh produce, chocolate, coffee, cacao, tea, and beer.